johannessen/perl-twitter-id/README.md

 1. `dzil build`
 1. `cpanm <archive>.tar.gz`

-Generally, you do not need Dist::Zilla to contribute patches.
+This is a “Pure Perl” module, so you generally do not need Dist::Zilla to contribute patches.
 You can simply clone the repository and run the test suite using `prove` instead.